 Do you want to move WordPress from a local server to a live site?

-Using WordPress on a local server is a common way to work on your site in private, but eventually, you’ll need to move your site to a live server to make it available for online visitors.
+Using WordPress on a local server is a common way to work on your site in private.
+Eventually, you’ll need to move it to a live server to make it available for online visitors.

-In this article, we’ll show you how to move WordPress from local server to live site, step by step.
+In this article, we will show you how to move WordPress from a local server to a live site, step by step.

 Why Move WordPress From a Local Server to a Live Site?